 Next on our list is a show that is quite different from 13 Reasons Why for many, many reasons, but we had to include anyway because it is an amazing show nonetheless!
 Apart from the fact that both, Sex Education and 13 Reasons Why are set in high school,

 and have the growing sense of sexual tension that one can only encounter in high schools in the air, the shows are vastly different!
-But, if you’re someone who likes shows that open up conversation about previously tabooed subjects, and were perhaps disappointed with 13 Reasons Why’s failure to do so successfully, Sex Education is the show for you!
+But, if you’re someone who likes shows that open up a conversation about previously tabooed subjects, and were perhaps disappointed with 13 Reasons Why’s a failure to do so successfully, Sex Education is the show for you!

 The series follows Otis, an awkward boy who unknowingly becomes an expert at sex advice due to years of being in an open environment with his mother, Jean, a sex therapist.
 The show is humorous, sentimental, and has a lot to share about self-acceptance, sexism, sexual violence, and more.

-An amazing show to start conversation on something that is perhaps the most secretive and also socially constructed subject, Sex Education does so very well, and is definitely worth a watch!
+An amazing show to start a conversation on something that is perhaps the most secretive and also socially constructed subject, Sex Education does so very well, and is definitely worth a watch!

 Available on Netflix

-Ending our list with a bang, we’re continuing the theme of shows that really help open up conversation about taboos!
-With mature, crass, and dark humour, Bigmouth follows the story of Andrew, a 7th grader who’s been introduced to the concept of growing up and puberty.
+Ending our list with a bang, we’re continuing the theme of shows that really help open up a conversation about taboos!
+With mature, crass, and dark humor, Bigmouth follows the story of Andrew, a 7th grader who’s been introduced to the concept of growing up and puberty.
 And if that isn’t worrisome enough,

 it might help offer you a different perspective in a very humorous way.
 The show also tackles socially relevant concepts such as sexism, homophobia, childhood trauma, and other family issues, making it a well-rounded show that almost seems like a punch in the face, but in the best way possible.

 That brings us to the end of our list!
-Tell us what you thought of these recommendations, and if you feel like we missed out on any good shows that you found similar to 13 Reasons Why, let us know, because we would definitely love to hear from you!
+Tell us what you thought of these recommendations, and if you feel like we missed out on any good shows that you found similar to 13 Reasons Why let us know because we would definitely love to hear from you!